-Connecticut Economic Crime Unit, Chief State's Attorney's Office, Wallingford, Connecticut (August 1978)
+Connecticut Economic Crime Unit, Chief State's Attorney's Office, Wallingford, Connecticut

 Prosecution of economic crimes is particularly difficult.
 In recent years, efforts to upgrade the investigation and prosecution of such crimes have resulted in creation of special units in many jurisdictions.
-Two of these efforts - in Seattle and San Diego have previously been named Exemplary Projects.
+Two of these efforts-in Seattle and San Diego-have previously been named Exemplary Projects.
 The Connecticut Economic Crime Unit was the first statewide program aimed at pinpointing and combatting economic crime and consumer fraud.

-The Economic Crime Unit operates in conjunction with an Economic Crime Council, composed of representatives of virtually every regulatory, enforcement, and prosecutorial agency in the state.
-Marshalling state wide expertise and resources through monthly meetings of the Economic Crime Council, the Chief State's Attorney's Office has succeeded in mounting a comprehensive offensive against the white collar criminal.
-Connecticut's unique, centralized approach means the ECU can collect evidence and present cases that might otherwise have been unprosecutable.
+The Economic Crime Unit originally operated in conjunction with an Economic Crime Council, composed of representatives of virtually every regulatory, enforcement, and prosecutorial agency in the state.
+Marshalling statewide expertise and resources through monthly meetings of the Economic Crime Council, the Chief State's Attorney's Office succeeded in mounting a comprehensive offensive against the white collar criminal.
 The results:

-- cent of its 86 tried cases. - expenses have been returned to victims and the state in restitution and fines.
+- In the first two years of operation, the Connecticut ECU successfully prosecuted 100 percent of its 86 tried cases. - Almost \$100,000 over the unit's operating expenses had been returned to victims and the state in restitution and fines.